Anderson & Broad left out by England

 "I want to emphasise this does not mean the end for them as England players," said Andrew Strauss, the team's interim managing director.

-Anderson and Broad both played in the recent Ashes series in Australia which England lost 4-0.
+Anderson and Broad both played in the recent Ashes series in Australia which England, who are captained by Joe Root, lost 4-0.

 In the aftermath of that thrashing, England head coach Chris Silverwood, director of cricket Ashley Giles and assistant coach Graham Thorpe all left their roles.